 Ministers of the Word and Sacrament, Elders, and Deacons shall be ordained following their commissioning or election.
 Ministers shall be ordained through ceremony performed by the appropriate Presbytery, while Elders and Deacons shall be ordained by a ceremony performed by their respective particular churches.

-Amendments to this Constitution may be made by a two-thirds majority vote of all Presbyteries.
+Amendments to this Book of Order may be made by a two-thirds majority vote of all Presbyteries.

 Book of Worship

-The purpose of the Book of Worship is to provide instruction on holding worship services and to expound on the meanings therein, to all OA Africa churches and church members.
+The purpose of the Book of Worship is to provide instruction on holding worship services, and to expound on the meanings therein, to all World Olivet Assembly Churches and Church members.

 II.
 Elements of Worship